kronosta/minecaft-function-environment/docs/docs.md

     an error message and exit with code 2.
 - `control`
   - Gives up the console to the Minecraft server to allow the user to initiate Minecraft commands and see the raw output.
-    There's still a lot of problems with this system so you should probably not code anything to run after `say control`
+    There's still a lot of problems with this system so you should probably not code anything to run after `say control`.
+    If you're willing to deal with some potential issues, in storage `mcfunky:core` the field `endcontrol` gets set to 1 after the control is finished, but this isn't exactly dependable since commands given to the minecraft server won't run until the other currently processing commands are done (those commands might be checking endcontrol, thus getting the wrong value).

 A lot of times you may want to do these with dynamic arguments which the /say command doesn't normally support.
 However with function macros and string concatenation (see Standard library functions section) this can be done